No need to sugarcoat it–Williams College is ranked as the #1 liberal arts college in America by the U.S. News and World Report.

 More About Williams Admissions Rate

-In 2018, Williams admitted 15% of applicants.
+In 2019, Williams admitted 13% of applicants.
 Williams has been highly selective for a long time, and its admissions rate has only dropped in recent years.
-In 2008, the admissions rate was 18.4%, about 3.5% higher than it was is 2018.
+In 2018 the admissions rate was 15%, and in 2008, the admissions rate was 18.4%.

 If Williams continues this trend, you can only expect it to become more challenging to get in over time, and you’ll have to be an even more well-rounded applicant to be competitive.